hyperdefined/CustomLauncherRewrite/README.md

 None currently.

 ## Contributing
-Feel free to fork this and make any suggestions or additions.
+The code for this program could definitely be improved.
+Feel free to fork and make and changes/improvements to it.

 ## License
 This program is released under GNU General Public License v3.
 See [LICENSE](https://github.com/hyperdefined/CustomLauncherRewrite/blob/master/LICENSE).